ronald-developer/lab-test/README.md

+# Login

+Use any characters, this is a mocked version of the ui

 # Tobacco lab test

 Before the introduction of the application, users use the excel app to perform the tobacco testing (22 different kinds of tests).